What Are Pet-Proof Blinds?

 Dog-Proof and Cat-Proof Curtains & Draperies

 - Puddled draperies (the kind that makes a puddle of fabric on the floor) are just calling to your pet to curl up on them like a bed.
 It’s also so much fabric that you risk your pet getting tangled up in it.
+Consider floor length drapes without a puddle which is also easier to keep clean in general.

 If your cat insists on climbing fabric, but you want fabric window coverings, keep their claws trimmed or try putting caps over their claws.
 Soft Paws and similar products are little rubber tips that you, a groomer, or your vet can put on your cat’s claws and make it so they can’t dig into your beautiful curtains or draperies.
+You can and should also work on general behavior with your feline friend to teach them that curtains are not for climbing.

 Fortunately, dogs usually leave curtains alone, aside from sometimes trying to wrap themselves up in them and getting fur stuck everywhere as they maneuver around them.
 Ensure your pet won’t get any fabric wrapped around them if they decide to play.